 We all have a bucket list of sorts.
-You know, places we want to visit one day, but haven’t gotten to yet.
+You know, places we want to visit one day, but haven’t gotten to quite yet.
 Cabazon Dinosaurs in Cabazon, California is one of those places for me.
-I’ve passed the iconic dinosaurs countless times while driving down the freeway, but I’ve never stopped to actually check them out.
-Finally, one day in March, I decided to change that.
+I’ve passed the iconic dinosaurs countless times while driving from LA to Arizona, but I’ve never stopped to actually check them out.
+Finally, one day in March, I decided to change that and became one of the 12 million people who drive by them every year.

 Cabazon Dinosaurs, also referred to as Claude Bell’s Dinosaurs, are enormous, sculptured roadside attractions located right off the Cabazon exit of Interstate 10, a short distance west of Palm Springs.
 The site features Dinny the Dinosaur, a 150-foot-long building, shaped like a larger-than-life-sized Brontosaurus (or perhaps it’s an Apatosaurus), and Mr. Rex, a 65-foot-tall Tyrannosaurus rex structure.